-Chapter 51, Statutes of 2019 (Senate Bill 75) established the Mental Health Student Services Act (MHSSA).
-The 2019 Budget Act included \$50 million one-time MHSF in 2019-20, available over five years, and \$10 million in 2021-22 and ongoing MHSF to support the MHSSA Partnership Grant Program to provide competitive grants to counties for additional mental health partnerships between county behavioral health departments and school districts, charter schools, and county offices of education.
-Counties use the funds to support services provided on K-12 campuses, suicide prevention services, dropout prevention services, outreach to at-risk youth, placement assistance for ongoing services, and other services to respond to the mental health needs of students and youth.
+As a result of the high level of interest in school-county partnerships the legislature passed, and the Governor signed, the 2019 Budget Bill, Senate Bill 75, Mental Health Student Services Act (MHSSA).
+The MHSSA provides \$40 million one-time funds in FY 2019-20 and \$10 million ongoing funding for establishing additional mental health partnerships between county behavioral health departments and school districts, charter schools, and county offices of education.

+The MHSSA created a competitive grant program managed by the MHSOAC.
+Funds will be available for expenditure across a five-year period.
+Grant funds shall be used for services provided on K-12 campuses, suicide prevention services, dropout prevention services, outreach to at-risk youth, placement assistance for ongoing services, and other services to respond to the mental health needs of students and youth.